kychanbp/demo_TXCapital/README.md

 The program will take a CSV input file containing City, District, and Name.
 Then it returns all matched data.
 The result is outputted as searchResult.csv.
 For not found property, it will output a file called notFound.txt.

+You can see the files in the git repo.

 ## Challenges ahead
 1. This demo only takes care one property listing site.
 2. There will be inconsistency between different property listing site.